KnapsackPro/knapsack_pro-ruby/README.md

 If you use the rspec_junit_formatter gem then please [follow this step](#how-to-use-junit-formatter-with-knapsack_pro-queue-mode).

+If your test suite is very long and the RSpec output is too long for your CI node then you can set log level `KNAPSACK_PRO_LOG_LEVEL=info` to don't show debug messages in RSpec output.
+[Read more about log level](#how-can-i-change-log-level).

 ### Additional info about queue mode

 * You should use a separate API token for queue mode than for regular mode to avoid problems with test suite split (especially in case you would like to go back to regular mode).